 A critical organizational plank for adopting cloud-native, DevOps is the collaboration between the development and IT operations teams with the goal of building, testing, and releasing applications rapidly, frequently, and more consistently.

-It's the organizational culture and processes that goes hand in hand with the cloud-native architecture.
+It's the organizational culture and processes that goes hand in hand with cloud native architecture.

 Step 5: Get a CI/CD Platform